Prostitution in Portugal: Settings

 In Portugal, prostitution occurs in various settings.
 In street prostitution, the prostitute solicits customers while waiting at street corners or walking alongside a street.
 Prostitution occurs in some massage parlors, bars and pubs.
 There are "unofficial" brothels which are establishments specifically dedicated to prostitution, but disguised as discos, hostels or restaurants.
 There is a form of prostitution often sheltered under the umbrella of escort agencies, who supply attractive escorts for social occasions; these escorts provide additional sexual services for the clients.
 Expensive and young prostitutes that advertise on the web and in the news stands can be easily found in the major cities and most crowded tourist resorts.
 Prostitution can also take place in the prostitute's apartment which may be located anywhere, from the suburban areas to expensive flats in the main town centers.
 Prostitution services' contacts are easily found in many magazines, newspapers and websites.

 Both heterosexual and homosexual male prostitution also occurs in various settings, ranging from gay bars to discos and beach resorts.
 A large share of the males engaged in prostitution in Portugal are also foreigners, especially from Brazil and Africa.
 The concept of gigolo is used and is usually linked to male prostitutes with an exclusively female clientele.
 Most big cities have an area where homosexual male prostitutes regularly make themselves available to male potential clients cruising by in cars.

 Lisbon's Eduardo VII Park reached notability for all kinds of prostitution, including homosexual and underage prostitution, as well as the Monsanto Forest Park, usually by nighttime.

-Transsexual and transgender prostitution also exists, particularly of Brazilian transvestites, namely at street level in certain designated areas (for example the Conde Redondo area in Lisbon), but also through web venues.
+Transsexual and transgender prostitution also exists, particularly of Brazilian travestis, namely at street level in certain designated areas (for example the Conde Redondo area in Lisbon), but also through web venues.

 Increasingly one of the main venues for communication of prostitution in Portugal, as with other countries, is the Internet.